canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    -  You should see a login prompt.

 #.
-Log in to the Dashboard using your regular username and the password you
+Log in to the web UI using your regular username and the password you
    gave to the setup script.

 #.
 Click Images near the top of the MAAS web page.
 This page will show the
    Ubuntu images that are available on the server.
-The setup script imports a 14.04 image for AMD64, as well as whatever custom point-release images you specified.
+The setup script imports a 16.04 image for AMD64, as well as whatever custom point-release images you specified.
 You may need to take additional actions in some cases:

    - If you see a blue circle next to an image, it did not import correctly.
-You can also check the Clusters page to verify the status of your image downloads.
-A successful image import will show Synced under Images.

    - If you need to support an architecture other than AMD64, you must check that architecture and click Apply Changes.
 This process will probably